What is Animal Aromatics?

 What Can Essential Oils Help My Animal With?

 As explained earlier, they can be used for general wellbeing.
 However, there are also many specific ailments that can be assisted.

 Ailments which aromatherapy is often used to help include:

 - Skin irritations (e.g, sweet itch, mud fever, bruises, etc)

 Anxiety may also be relieved by aromatherapy - including that caused by:

 - Settling into a new home/environment.

-Whilst some essential oils can safely be used by the horse (or animal) owner, it is also important to remember that if the incorrect essential oils are used, (or are used for too long), it can actually be very harmful to your animal - so caution should be exercised and the advice of a trained animal aromatics practicioner should be sought first, at least for an initial consultation and guidance on what you should use and when.
-You can also complete a course for animal owners, so that you can take to learn more about using essential oils with your own animals.
+Whilst some essential oils can safely be used by the horse (or animal) owner, it is also important to remember that if the incorrect essential oils are used, (or are used for too long), it can actually be very harmful to your animal - so caution should be exercised and have a consultation with a trained animal aromatics practitioner first, at least for an initial consultation and guidance on what you should use and when.
+You can also complete a zoopharmacognosy (animal aromatherapy) course for animal owners, so that you can take to learn more about using essential oils with your own animals.